JetBrains/kotlin-multiplatform-dev-docs/topics/migrate-from-android.md

    ![Project view](switch-to-project.png){width="513"}

-## Checklist for a potential KMP migration
+## Checklist for a potential Kotlin Mutliplatform migration

-If your project is a relatively modern Android app, it is likely to already adhere to most requirements and recommendations.
-But this is a useful list to evaluate older or complex projects:
+The main hurdles for a potential KMP migration are Java and Android Views.
+If your project is already written in Kotlin and uses Jetpack Compose as the UI framework, it lowers the threshold considerably.

+Here is a general checklist of what you may need to do before migrating a project or a module:

 1. [Convert or isolate Java code](#convert-or-isolate-java-code)
 2. [Check your Android/JVM-only dependencies](#check-your-android-jvm-only-dependencies)